Humanities Undecided

 The School of Humanities, Arts and Social Sciences (HASS) is dedicated to interdisciplinary teaching, research and creativity.
 With its dynamic and varied programs, HASS is the perfect place for Stevens students to explore their intellectual curiosities before committing to a major.

-In every classroom, students will engage in scholarly inquiry and practice, and the critical skills and ethical perspectives built within the "humanities undecided" program prepare students for future success, no matter their chosen major.
+In every classroom, students engage in scholarly inquiry and develop the critical skills and ethical perspectives, preparing them for future success in any major they choose.

 Humanities undecided students will take coursework that introduces them to disciplines within HASS.
 Together, students and advisors will devise a course of study that allows for both academic exploration and preparation for their future, chosen major.